wintexpro/Heimdall/README.md

     - chatId - unique identifier for the target telegram chat.
   - **webhook** initialize webhook alerter module
     - webhookUrl - target url for webhooks sending.
     - headers - is a yaml array of headers, which will send with webhooks.
-Formatted like **header:'value'**.
+Formatted like **header:value**.
   - **email** initialize email alerter module
     - host - smtp host of your mail server
     - secure - connect the SMTP host using TLS